sportngin/sync_client/README.md

 ### Publisher

-For models that inherit from `ActiveRecord::Base` or include `Mongoid::Document`, to publish attributes to a service, you want include something like the following:
+SyncClient provides a simple interface to define what attributes to publish to a service for associated actions where the message class is the class of the resource.
+For models that inherit from `ActiveRecord::Base` or include `Mongoid::Document`, add the `SyncClient::Publisher` module and configure like the following:

 ```ruby
 class Team < ActiveRecord::Base